St Paul's CathedralLondon, Greater London

-St Paul's, with its world-famous Dome, is an iconic feature of the London skyline, but there is so much more to Sir Christopher Wren's masterpiece than its impressive facade, for those who explore beyond the surface!
+The magnificent St Paul's Cathedral is an Anglican Cathedral in London, the British capital.
+With its world-famous outer Dome, it's an iconic feature of the London skyline, but there is so much more to Sir Christopher Wren's masterpiece than its impressive facade, for those who explore beyond the surface!

 Workbooks and 'family trails' on a wide range of topics related to the Cathedral are available to download from the St Paul's website (available through the link below!) which can - when printed in advance - help you make the most out of your trip and also help to keep the kids amused as they explore.

-But of course, the pinnacle of any trip to St Paul's has to be the winding journey up the spiral staircase to the Whispering Gallery, to sample its unique audio effects before travelling up and out to the Stone and Golden Galleries, which afford a panoramic view of London that is second to none.
+But of course, the pinnacle of any trip to St Paul's has to be the winding journey up the spiral staircase to the Whispering Gallery which is known for its acoustic properties, so you can sample its unique audio effects!
+Then travel up and out to the Stone and Golden Galleries, which afford a panoramic view of London that is second to none.

 Sightseeing: Monday to Saturday 08:30 - 16:30